FindMyCat/embedded-software/README.md

 This is a mono-repository which contains the code for `outdoor-location-engine`, `indoor-location-engine` and `homestation` which are located under `packages/` sub directory.

+Please find the latest documentation on the official engineering documentation page: https://findmycat.io/docs

 ### Targets
 `outdoor-location-engine`: NRF-9160 on device PCB